binaryage/totalspaces-web/swipe.md

 In most cases everything should work as expected (and TotalSpaces will override the system settings if they are set to use the same number of fingers), but if you use three finger swiping you must disable "Three finger drag" in trackpad preferences.

 <img src="/images/trackpad-preferences.png">

+Note also that if you have chosen only one row of spaces in your layout, then you can still use 3 or 4 finger vertical swipes for Mission Control / Exposé.